180D-FW-2021/Team7/Visualization/README.md

 are avaialble, and how to do voluem control with pose recognition.

 This code was written in HTML and CSS.
 There are no prerequisites for running this file.
+Clicking on 'index.html' will lanch the main website and the popup individually.

 The pop up was designed on Elfsight, a website that helps create widgets for HTML.
 This popup is included with a div class and script source that is found online.